Siddh-456/DFA-Minimizer/README.md

 ## What is This?

-DFA Minimization is a fundamental concept in automata theory — the process of reducing a Deterministic Finite Automaton to its smallest equivalent form by identifying and merging indistinguishable states.
+DFA Minimization is a fundamental concept in automata theory, the process of reducing a Deterministic Finite Automaton to its smallest equivalent form by identifying and merging indistinguishable states.

 This tool makes that process visual and intuitive.
-Instead of working through partition tables on paper, you watch the algorithm execute live — pair by pair, step by step — with animated grids, highlighted states, and plain-English explanations at every stage.
+Instead of working through partition tables on paper, you watch the algorithm execute live pair by pair, step by step, with animated grids, highlighted states, and plain English explanations at every stage.

 Built as an educational tool for students studying Theory of Computation, Formal Languages, and Compiler Design.